FrancescoBonizzi/FbonizziMonoGame/README.md

 - Report any issues
 - Propose new features / improvements
-- Asking for a pull request on dev branch
+- Asking for a pull request
 - Playing my games ;-)
 - Just telling your opinion